stafiprotocol/developer/docs/modules/validator_selection_ai_agent.md

 # Validator Selection AI Agent

+This module positioned as a validator delegation solution that streamlines the process of validator selection and delegation.

 ## Compatibility

-Currently supports smart election of CosmosHub network validators, other CosmosSdk-based networks are being tested, and plans to expand to other networks, such as EVM networks.
-Currently supports smart election of CosmosHub network validators.
-Other CosmosSdk-based networks are being tested, with plans to expand to EVM networks in the future.
+- CosmosHub *supported*
+- CosmosSdk-based networks on *testing phase*
+- EVM networks *planned*

 ## Install Build Tools